EmarkZOU/PMR-Net/README.md

 This is the official repository of the paper titled "PMR-Net: Parallel Multi-Resolution Encoder-Decoder Network Framework for Medical Image Segmentation" which introduces a novel parallel multi-resolution encoder-decoder network for medical image segmentation.

+The article is currently under submission.
+Due to the confidentiality agreement, the full code cannot be made public at this time.
+Once the article is accepted, the code will be made open source.

 ## Workflow